Finland’s IT sector recovers after break-up of Nokia

 Finnish government plays vital role in helping IT sector recover from the shock of Microsoft taking over the country’s biggest company

-Finland’s IT sector has rebounded strongly in the after-shock of Microsoft’s takeover of Nokia’s mobile phones and smart devices business units in 2014.
+Finland’s IT sector has rebounded strongly in the aftershock of Microsoft’s takeover of Nokia’s mobile phones and smart devices business units in 2014.

 The €5.44bn acquisition triggered a series of factory and research and development (R&D) facility closures and the lay-off of thousands of highly skilled engineers and software designers in Finland.

-The break-up of Nokia’s mobile and telecom network business also struck a heavy blow to a fragile economy struggling to escape from six years of recession and tough austerity budgets following the 2008 financial crisis.
+The break-up of Nokia’s mobile and telecoms network business also struck a heavy blow to a fragile economy struggling to escape from six years of recession and tough austerity budgets following the 2008 financial crisis.

 But the Finnish IT industry’s impressive rate of recovery was unexpected, particularly in the wake of several rounds of restructuring by Microsoft that resulted in the closure of manufacturing plants and R&D facilities in the country.
-This coincided with a far-reaching programme of lay-offs by Microsoft affected a broad sweep of Nokia’s mobile communications operations across Finland.
+This coincided with a far-reaching programme of lay-offs by Microsoft, which affected a broad sweep of Nokia’s mobile communications operations across Finland.

 Microsoft laid off more than 1,350 workers in Finland in 2016.
 Most of those people worked in its mobile phone design and production areas.
 A further 500 employees were made redundant at Nokia units overseas.

 The reorganisation of Nokia’s mobile phones and smart devices business areas under Microsoft deflated growth prospects in Finland’s IT sector.
 This was of deep concern to a government battling to revive the ailing Finnish economy faced with falling exports and starved of investment.